OpenShip/documentation/docs/roadmap.md

 >
 > installs purplship with dependencies like pydhl, pyups... from Github

-- Set up project documentation for multi version support
+- Set up project documentation for multi-version support
 > Prepare the documentation website for the possibility of loading different released version after breaking changes

 - Implement Gateway API level